HIGHLIGHTS-Hong Kong on edge as violence intensifies

 - 0514 GMT Wednesday: SCMP, citing Beijing’s Liaison Office in Hong Kong, says the city is “sliding into the abyss of terrorism” and a harsher crackdown is needed to restore order.

-- 0520 GMT Wednesday: Taiwan President Tsai Ing-wen calls in a Facebook post for the international community to pay attention to the Hong Kong situation, which is out of control.
+- 0520 GMT Wednesday: Taiwan President Tsai Ing-wen calls in a Facebook post for the international community to pay attention to Hong Kong.

 - 0528 GMT Wednesday: Some financial institutions ask staff to work from home.

-- 0538 GMT Wednesday: Police take away at least two people outside the Hong Kong stock exchange as more than 100 chant in a public square.
-Police arrest a few more outside an upmarket shopping complex in the finance district as people block roads.
+- 0538 GMT Wednesday: Police take away at least two people outside the Hong Kong stock exchange as more than 100 gather.
+Police arrest several outside a shopping complex in the finance district as people block roads.